dfennell42/Delafossite-Workflow/README.md

 - A SLURM runscript for VASP calculations

 Examples for the above files can be found in the ~/wf-user-files/example-files directory following execution of `wf init`.

+## Installation
+If you would like to use the workflow as a regular installation, install the .whl file from the release.

+If you would like to use the workflow as an editable installation, install the .tar.gz file from the release.
+The workflow uses Poetry as a package builder and dependency manager.
+To use the workflow as an editable installation, refer to the [Poetry Docs](https://python-poetry.org/docs/).

 ## Workflow Commands (`wf`):

 **Usage**: